What will I gain from taking this course online?

 SAGE Publications Ltd

 Students may wish to buy their own copy, borrow one through inter-library loan, or request that their library buys a copy.
-The first edition, published 2012, is available now; a second edition of the book is due to be released in April 2017 and can be pre-ordered through the publisher.
+The second edition of the book can be pre-ordered through the publisher.
 Read More / order your copy.
 This book contains required reading for the following courses:

 - Systematic reviews: diversity, design and debate